Excited State Densities from Time-Dependent Density Functional Response Theory: Results and Analysis on Model Systems

-In Figure~\ref{fig:helium-funcs}, we compare the SMA densities predicted with the EXX and LDA approximations for the orbitals and the $f\Hxc$ kernel; we take again $\tilde{g}\xc = \tilde{g}\x = 0$ throughout.
+In Figure~\ref{fig:helium-funcs}, we compare the SMA densities predicted with the EXX and LDA approximations for the orbitals and the $f\Hxc$ kernel; {in the cases when $f\Hxc^{LDA}$ is used, we also use the LDA approximation for $\tilde{g}\xc =\tilde{g}\xc^{LDA}$}.
 We find that EXX performs notably better than LDA, particularly for the choice of the KS orbitals.
 Using $f\Hxc^{\rm LDA}$ with EXX orbitals tends to slightly under- and over-estimate the density difference near the position of He nucleus, but the effect of the kernel is less than the effect of the choice of the KS orbital approximation.
 Though SMA with LDA orbitals seems to estimate the density difference only slightly worse for the lowest excitation, for higher ones, it fails to capture the density difference accurately away from the nucleus, as might be expected since the too-rapid decay of the LDA KS potential causes significant errors in the KS orbitals away from the core.